14 September 2022

 For many people, the Queen’s annual Royal Christmas Message is an event of importance and tradition, and cannot be missed.
 Every year, families and friends huddle around the television, stuffed full from their Christmas lunch, and listen to the words of someone whose life has been full of extraordinary experiences and witnessed world-changing events.

 Queen Elizabeth II with her 1856 piano during her 2018 Christmas Day Speech

-And this piano caught the keen eye of many.
+This piano has caught the keen eye of many.
 Where did it come from?
 How expensive is it?
 Who played it?

 Whilst the piano is now officially owned by Queen Elizabeth II, it was actually originally built for Queen Victoria, who was a keen musician along with her husband, Prince.
 Both played the piano, Queen Victoria sang and Prince Albert played the organ too.
 Music was central to their lives; they regularly played arrangements of overtures and symphonies.

 Composer Felix Mendelssohn was a guest in Buckingham Palace on numerous occasions, even arranging a four-handed version of some of his famous Song Without Words, a collection of short lyrical piano pieces, for Queen Victoria and Prince Albert.
 Mendelssohn was Queen Victoria’s favourite composer.

 The piano was built in 1856 by the company S & P Erard built a new piano for the music-loving royals.
 Having previously been a supplier to the French nobility in the 18th century (including commissions for former Queen of France Marie-Antoinette), the firm was at the cutting edge of piano design and their pianos were played by many of the greatest pianists e.g. Liszt and Mendelssohn.
 The piano for Queen Victoria incorporated a recent invention by the piano manufacture’s founder, Sébastien Erard, called the double escapement action.
 This allowed rapid repetition of a single key, a feature which paved the way for more virtuosic performances by solo performers.